The Grand Teton's Upper Exum Climbing Route

 Climber on the Briggs' Slab.

-Guides will run a rope around a rock feature to belay clients on the Briggs' Slab instead of setting gear.
-They often do that on much of the technical climbing, too.
+It's quick to run a rope around a rock feature and belay clients on the Briggs' Slab.

 Variations that are less common to access the Central Rib's Bench:

 The Cracks of Doom and the Sack o' Potatoes are variations just north of the Briggs' Slab.
-Sometimes the slab is backup with climbers.
+They might be good options if the slab is backed up with climbers.

 Click to enlarge